 jwt_secret specific to the developer's Supabase token (you can find this secret alongside this encoded "anon key" on your Dashboard under Settings > API page) and is required to get past the Supabase API gateway and access the developer's project.

-The idea with this particular key is that it's safe to put into your client, meaning it's ok if your end user's see this key.
-But only if you first enable Row Level Security, which is the topic of Part Two in this series.
+The idea with this particular key is that it's safe to put into your client, meaning it's okay if your end users see this key – but only if you first enable Row Level Security, which is the topic of Part Two in this series.

 service role key, should only ever be used on one of your own servers or environments, and should never be shared with end users.
 You might use this token to do things like make batch inserts of data.